Structure Over Scale: Learning Visual Reasoning from Pedagogical Video: Related Work

-\textbf{Spatial Reasoning in VLMs.} Despite achieving strong performance on existing video question-answering benchmarks~\cite{xiao2021next, xu2017videoquestion}, VLMs exhibit systematic failures on spatial reasoning tasks.
-Fu et al.~\cite{fu2024blink} introduced BLINK, a benchmark for video spatial understanding, revealing VLMs achieve only half of human accuracy with noticeable failures on spatial reasoning tasks.
-Tong et al.~\cite{tong2024eyes} demonstrated that current VLMs achieve only 24-30\% on tasks requiring precise spatial understanding, barely above random chance.
-These failures extend to fundamental spatial primitives: models struggle with counting objects beyond small numbers~\cite{paiss2023teaching}, fail at compositional spatial relationships~\cite{thrush2022winoground}, and fail to reason about object positions across video frames~\cite{li2024tomato}.
+\textbf{Spatial Reasoning in VLMs.} Despite achieving strong performance on existing video benchmarks~\cite{xiao2021next, xu2017videoquestion}, VLMs exhibit systematic failures on spatial reasoning tasks.
+Fu et al.~\cite{fu2024blink} reveals that VLMs achieve only half of human accuracy with noticeable failures on spatial reasoning tasks.
+Tong et al.~\cite{tong2024eyes} demonstrated that current VLMs are barely above random chance on tasks requiring precise spatial understanding.
+These failures extend to fundamental spatial primitives: models struggle with counting objects beyond small numbers~\cite{paiss2023teaching}, fail at compositional spatial relationships~\cite{thrush2022winoground}, and fail to reason about object positions across video frames~\cite{shangguan2024tomato}.
 Importantly, these deficiencies persist even in simple visual scenes with minimal occlusion and clear object boundaries, indicating that the limitation is not perceptual but conceptual: models lack the structured spatial reasoning that children acquire through explicit instruction.